bcrypto/belt/README.md

 In BeltV2, the [CTS](https://en.wikipedia.org/wiki/Ciphertext_stealing)
 (CipherText Srealing) technique is integrated into the `belt-ecb` and `belt-cbc` modes.
-This allows us to extend encryption to messages with a non-integral number of blocks.
+This allows encryption to be extended to messages with a non-integral number of blocks.

 ## BeltV3

-The third version of STB 34.101.31 is going to be standardized in 2021.
+The third version of STB 34.101.31 was released in 2020.
+It will be operational from September 2021.

 BeltV3 additionally defines:
 - `belt-wblock` — wide-block encryption;